Center Faculty and Staff

 marcia.mccormick@slu.edu

 Professor Marcia McCormick's scholarship has explored the areas of employment and labor law, federal courts, as well as gender and the law.
-A prolific blogger, Prof. McCormick is a co-editor and contributor to the Workplace Prof Blog, which provides daily information on developments in the law of the workplace and scholarship about it.
+A prolific blogger, Professor McCormick is a co-editor and contributor to the Workplace Prof Blog, which provides daily information on developments in the law of the workplace and scholarship about it.

 Carol A. Needham, J.D.